 Without doubt, Isla Baru is by far one of Cartagena’s most popular day trips.
 However, if you’re going to go from Cartagena to Isla Baru we BEG you, don’t just go for the day.

 Between the hours of 12pm and 4pm, the beautiful long beach is swamped with tourists, and you can barely see the stunning white sands.
 At 4pm, the day boats leave, and hardly anyone seems to stay over (at least during the week).
 Pure paradise, more or less to yourself.

 You can get some great deals on day trips from Cartagena to Isla Barú, but we instead ended up using these trips as one-way transportation to stay on the islands.

 If you don’t believe us, check out our video of our last time on Isla Barú as part of a visit to Cartagena, here:

 Best places to stay on Isla Baru

 Posada los Tesoros offers nicely-rated accommodation on Playa Blanca, and is an absolute explosion of colour.
-With beach beds, hammocks and murals in the rooms, you’re definitely getting the Caribbean experience there.
+With beach beds, hammocks and murals in the rooms, you’re definitely getting the Caribbean experience.

-Hostel Ichtus is another great budget option – we actually stayed there two times, and would definitely recommend it for its wooden-shack-charm, friendly staff and closeness to Nena, one of the best beach clubs on Playa Blanca.
+Hostel Ichtus is another great budget option – we actually stayed there during two of our visits to Isla Baru, and would definitely recommend it for its wooden-shack-charm, friendly staff and closeness to Nena, one of the best beach clubs on Playa Blanca.